 Hari Maya wanted to find the area of a paddy field because her family was thinking of selling it.
 She drew a scale map of the field on grid paper.

-1

-T square = T m 2
+1 square = 1 m^2

-/

-▲ Count squares to t Count squares to find the area of the field.
-Explain how you counted
+A. Count squares to find the area of the field.
+Explain how you counted.

 Sometimes you need to find the area of a shape and there is no formula for it.